Unity-Technologies/Unity-Robotics-Hub/tutorials/message_visualization/default_viz_suite.md

 3. This package contains a `DefaultVisualizationSuite` prefab that provides visualizer components for many common ROS message types, organized in the hierarchy by package.
 These components control how messages are displayed in the Unity scene.

     To add the default visualization suite, open the Unity scene that you would like add message visualizations to.
-In the Project window, expand `Packages/Message Visualizations`.
+In the Project window, expand and select `Packages/Message Visualizations`.
 Select the `DefaultVisualizationSuite` (indicated by the blue cube Prefab icon) and drag it into your scene Hierarchy.

     ![](images/prefab.png)